Welcome back Rob! – Wallaby centre makes his return

 “The boys go away on tour now and I’ll be playing club football and hopefully, get some match fitness.
 That’s all I can do, the rest is out of my hands.”

 The good news is that, with finals football only five weeks away and a plethora of returning Super Rugby stars bolstering the club rugby ranks, the games Horne will hopefully play a part in will be both physical, and of a relatively high quality.
 Southern Districts’ season is hanging by a thread, one more defeat will likely end their interest for this year and with the next three weeks bringing match-ups against three of the best sides in the competition – Sydney University, Randwick and Manly – Horne will receive the toughest challenges available to help prove his worth.

 Wallaby fans everywhere will have their fingers crossed that not only does he come through those challenges completely intact, but that they help to lift Horne back up to somewhere near his optimum capabilities in time for the World Cup kick-off.
 He may yet prove to be a valuable piece in Australia’s World Cup winning jigsaw puzzle.

-First published by Ruggamatrix on August 2nd, 2011
+Original version published by Ruggamatrix on August 2nd, 2011